-Begin by softening some butter & coconut oil.
-Do not melt it or you will have to stick it in your refrigerator and wait until it turns solid again like me.
+Begin by softening some butter.
+Do not melt it or you will have to stick it in your refrigerator and wait until it turns solid again.
 Just soften it a bit so you can smash some flour into it.

 Next, dump the 3 cups of flour right on top of the butter & coconut oil mixture.
 Sprinkle the salt on top of the flour.